kohitij-kar/decifer_autism.github.io/index.md

 This resource currently contains hundreds of facial images (AI created, real photos, cartoons etc.) with varied emotions (with royalty free usage permit).
-In addition, the predicted "**diagnostic efficiency**" of the image-sets (i.e., ability to optimally discriminate between behaviors of individuals with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
-This is a work in progress and I hope over time, the community will grow to include researchers doing clinical work who can test and validate these predictions_
+In addition, the likely "**diagnostic efficiency**" of the images (i.e., potential ability to optimally discriminate between behaviors of individuals with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
+This is a work in progress and I hope over time, the research community around this will grow to include folks doing clinical/translational work who can test and validate these predictions

 ## Basic Steps: